Year 10 Work Experience

 • It’s always a good idea to show enthusiasm and say that you are interested in that particular field.

-• If you are unable to find or need further advice on finding a placement, then please see Mr Lowe in room B2 at break, lunchtime or after school.
+• If you are unable to find or need further advice on finding a placement, then please see Mr Wright or Miss Ireland.

 • During your placement, you’ll be able to find out what skills employers look for when they’re hiring someone to fill a job vacancy.